ImageMagick/Usage-Markdown/canvas/index.md

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
-> Note that "`-alpha Off`" (or the older equivelent "`+matte`") only disables the alpha channel. if you turn it [On](../masking/#alpha_on) again afterwards, the original alpha channel (which was preserved) will be restored.
+> Note that "`-alpha Off`" (or the older equivelent "`+matte`") only disables the alpha channel.
+> If you turn it [On](../masking/#alpha_on) again afterwards, the original alpha channel (which was preserved) will be restored.
-If was automatically done before IM v6.7.9
+> If was automatically done before IM v6.7.9
 >
 > As of IM v6.4.3-0 you can use the "`-sparse-color`" operator to set a single point to the color wanted, using just about any method it provides (see [Sparse Points of Color](#sparse-color) below).